 During a major bathroom remodeling project, or when installing a new bathroom, installing a new preformed shower base is a common task.
 And as with any major fixture, choosing and installing a shower base takes some careful planning to make sure that everything fits and works well.
 As is true when buying a bathtub, you’ll need to make sure that you buy a shower base that will fit your space and work with the existing drain line.
-Shower bases can be ordered in many different sizes, with drain locations in different locations to match different circumstances.
+Shower bases can be ordered in many different sizes, with drains in different locations to match different circumstances.

 01 of 06